durangogt/aggravation/readme.md

 ```
 Since the left hand side of this and expression is false, Python does not need to evaluate the right hand side to determine that the whole expression is false.
 Since it uses short-circuit evaluation, it does not, and the runtime error is avoided.

+### Board Move Shortcuts:
+Center hole shortcut: This is the best shortcut.
+Obviously, it is located in the game board center.
+To take this shortcut, you must roll the exact number needed for your marble to land directly in the center hole (the center hole is considered one space further than a star hole).
+If you are already in a star hole, you need to roll exactly one.
+Once you are in the center hole, rolling a one on a subsequent turn is the only way out.
+When you roll a one, then you can move to any star hole (most likely the star hole closest to your home row).

+Star hole shortcut: For this shortcut to be activated, a marble must land in a star hole with the exact count on the dice.
+Then on the next roll of the dice, the marble can be advanced clockwise around the star holes.
+You move the marble the number of holes allowed by the roll on the dice around the star holes and then down the path that takes you to the home area with any remaining count on your dice.
+(At the player's discretion, he or she can exit from any star hole.)

+Shortcuts are optional.
+They can be very beneficial because they reduce the time it takes to advance around the board.
+But there are dangers!
+Your marble can be aggravated in the star or center holes, just like in regular play!